makersacademy/takeaway-challenge/README.md

 So that I am reassured that my order will be delivered on time I would like to receive a text such as "Thank you!
 Your order was placed and will be delivered before 18:52" after I have ordered
 ```

+## Yet to complete
+* option to add quantites
+* option to add multiple items to the order
+* add custom menu
+* raising error when the sum of the order doesn't match the total order
+* refactor
+* Fix the issues with Twilio API, it worked perfectly when I hardcoded the phone numbers, after implementing the dotenv gem, can't receive text messages.